HussainAther/awesome-alternative-splicing/README.md

 ite) is used that changes the 3' boundary of the upstream exon.
  - Alternative 3' splice site (A3SS): An alternative 3' splice junction (accepto
 r site) is used that changes the 5' boundary of the downstream exon.
- - Retained intron (RI): A sequenced may be spliced out as an intron or retained , and there are no flanking introns.
+ - Retained intron (RI): A sequence may be spliced out as an intron or retained , and there are no flanking introns.

 ![Types of alternative splicing](images/altsplicetypes.jpeg)